edward-prosser/corda-docs/content/en/docs/cdl/cdl/cdl-overview.md

 The notation follows BPMN v2 standards, with a few small additions:

-- Where a Corda transaction is written to the ledger, this is represented as a simultaneous task/action on the swim lane of every participant to the transaction.
+* Where a Corda transaction is written to the ledger, this is represented as a simultaneous task/action on the swim lane of every participant to the transaction.
 Each state is marked with a small Corda logo.
-- The initiator of the transaction should be indicated on the version of the action that appears in the initiator's swim lane.
+* The initiator of the transaction should be indicated on the version of the action that appears in the initiator's swim lane.
-- An optional Blue box can be added to show further salient details about the transaction, such as the name of the Flow which triggered it or the command used in the transaction.
+* An optional Blue box can be added to show further salient details about the transaction, such as the name of the Flow which triggered it or the command used in the transaction.

-Lucidchart has a standard Shapes library for BPMN 2.0 diagrams
+Lucidchart has a standard Shapes library for BPMN 2.0 diagrams.

-A detailed explanation of the elements which make up the BPM view can be found [here](bpmn-view/cdl-bpmn-view.md)
+A detailed explanation of the elements which make up the BPM view can be found [here](bpmn-view/cdl-bpmn-view.md).

 ## CDL use case example: Smart Contract view